 Parts of Learning Outcome (LO) 2 and Learning Outcome (LO) 3 are assessed in this task.

-You will need to produce the interactive multimedia product for the health club using a range of assets, tools and techniques to ensure it is suitable for the brief.
+You will need to produce the interactive multimedia product for your local tourism board, using a range of assets, tools and techniques to ensure it is suitable for the brief.

 Obtain assets for use in the interactive multimedia product